KenKundert/nestedtext/doc/basic_use.rst

    pip3 install nestedtext

-Alternately, *Inform* is also available in *Conda*.
+Alternately, *NestedText* is also available in *Conda*.
 Install it with:

 .. code-block:: text